zerostaticthemes/jekyll-serif-theme/_scopes/lung_pneumonia_detection.md

 * OpenCv

 > <p style='text-align: justify;'>
-OpenCv was used to resize images for a same size as shown in figure 6, as training datasets,testind and inserting image in the real world can be different sizes.
+OpenCv was used to resize images for a same size as, as training datasets,testind and inserting image in the real world can be different sizes.
 > </p>